gkroman/goshm/README.md

-# GO:Shared memory and IPC Examples
+# GO: Shared memory and IPC Examples
 Minimalistic practical example of using UNIX shared memory API for interprocess communication between Go and C programms

 ## Setup